The Present Simple is the tense used to talk about situations that regularly repeated or always occur.

-The Affirmative form of the verb to travel has this structure:
+The Simple Present Tense in its Affirmative form of the verb has this structure:

-Subject + base form of the verb (“-s” for the third person singular).
+Subject + verb (-s for the third person singular).

 The third person singular usually adds an “-s”.
 There are some exceptions depending on the ending of the verb:

-- Verbs such do, go, be and have are irregular so do not follow any rule: do > does, go > goes, be > is, have > has.
+- Irregular verbs such do, go, be and have do not follow any rule: do > does, go > goes, be > is, have > has.

 - Planned future

 - I start my new job on the 17th of June.

 - The exam period ends on the th December.

 - Their friend arrives in a few days.